Hard Assert and Soft Assert in TestNG

 HOME

-Listener is defined as interface that modifies the default TestNG’s behavior.
-There are several interfaces that allow you to modify TestNG’s behavior that are called “TestNG Listeners”.
+The listener is defined as an interface that modifies the default TestNG’s behaviour.
+There are several interfaces that allow you to modify TestNG’s behaviour that are called “TestNG Listeners”.
 It allows customizing TestNG reports or logs.
 There are many types of TestNG listeners available.
 Here are a few listeners:

 • IAnnotationTransformer